JAGANNIVASH18/Sunglasses-Overlay-CV/README.md

 # Sturdy-Octo-Disco-Adding-Sunglasses-for-a-Cool-New-Look

-Sturdy Octo Disco is a fun project that adds sunglasses to photos using image processing.
+Sturdy Octo Disco is a small and fun project where I added sunglasses to photos using image processing.

-Welcome to Sturdy Octo Disco, a fun and creative project designed to overlay sunglasses on individual passport photos!
-This repository demonstrates how to use image processing techniques to create a playful transformation, making ordinary photos look extraordinary.
-Whether you're a beginner exploring computer vision or just looking for a quirky project to try, this is for you!
+This project focuses on taking a normal passport-size image, detecting the face, and placing sunglasses on it automatically.
+It helped me understand how basic computer vision works in a practical way.
+It is simple and useful for beginners who want to try something creative.

-## Features:
+## Features
-- Detects the face in an image.
+- Detects the face in an image
-- Places a stylish sunglass overlay perfectly on the face.
+- Places sunglasses properly on the face
-- Works seamlessly with individual passport-size photos.
+- Works well with passport-size photos
-- Customizable for different sunglasses styles or photo types.
+- Can be modified with different sunglasses styles

-## Technologies Used:
+## Technologies Used
 - Python
-- OpenCV for image processing
+- OpenCV (for image processing)
-- Numpy for array manipulations
+- NumPy (for array handling)

-## How to Use:
+## How to Use
-1. Clone this repository.
+- Clone this repository
-2. Add your passport-sized photo to the `images` folder.
+- Add your passport-size image to the `images` folder
-3. Run the script to see your "cool" transformation!
+- Run the script
+- View the output image with sunglasses

-## Applications:
+## Applications
-- Learning basic image processing techniques.
+- Learning basic image processing
-- Adding flair to your photos for fun.
+- Trying simple photo editing
-- Practicing computer vision workflows.
+- Practicing computer vision concepts

-Feel free to fork, contribute, or customize this project for your creative needs!
+You can modify or improve this project by adding new features or trying different styles.